 When it comes to motion blur, the possibilities are endless.
 While this is a popular technique among street photographers, it can be applied to any style of photography.
 You will need your subject to be as still as possible, as you will be using a slow shutter speed (somewhere around 1/20, depending on the light, and the speed of what you want to be blurred).

 Like I mentioned, there are many ways this technique can be used, so think of how you can apply it to your style of photography.
 If you shoot weddings, use motion blur for the bouquet toss.
-Children – capture motion blur when they’re on the playground.
+If you mostly photograph children – capture motion blur when they’re on the playground.

-These are just a few examples of what you can do with focus, so pick up your camera, and have fun experimenting!
+These are just a few examples of what you can do with different types of focus, so pick up your camera, and have fun experimenting!